Epidemic spreading on complex networks as front propagation into an unstable state: Introduction

 It bears mentioning that if one had reliable estimates for the parameters in (\ref{eq:main}) -- the infection rate $\alpha$, the recovery rate $\beta$ and the coefficients of the mobility matrix $\mathrm{P}$ then to estimate arrival times one could simply numerically solve the system of ODEs in (\ref{eq:main}).
 In fact, this would serve as a forecast for the entire course of the epidemic.
 More broadly, there are a number of sophisticated tools for the forecasting of epidemics; see for example the GLEAM simulator \cite{balcan10,vandenbroeck11}.
-In this light, our goal in this work is not epidemic forecasting but instead is to present qualitative predictions for how arrival times depend on system features and to strengthen the relationship between the dynamics of (\ref{eq:main}) and the theory of invasion fronts in PDEs or other spatially extended systems which will, in turn, help inform researchers making epidemic forecasting.
+In this light, our goal in this work is not epidemic forecasting but instead is to present qualitative predictions for how arrival times depend on system features and to strengthen the relationship between the dynamics of (\ref{eq:main}) and the theory of invasion fronts in PDEs or other spatially extended systems which will, in turn, help inform researchers making epidemic forecasting. { Qualitative statements are particularly useful for systems with a high dimensional parameter spaces, as is the case with (\ref{eq:main}). }

 We discuss some limitations of the present study.
 Most arrival time estimates that we provide are obtained in the limit of small $\gamma$.
-In particular, our explicit arrival time estimates will require $\gamma$ to be asymptotically smaller than various quantities including the instability parameter $\alpha-\beta$ and the coefficients of the flux matrix $\mathrm{P}$.
+In particular, our explicit arrival time estimates will require $\gamma$ to be asymptotically smaller than various quantities including the instability parameter $\alpha-\beta$ and the coefficients of the mobility matrix $\mathrm{P}$.
 While $\gamma$ is naturally expected to be small, once again see \cite{brockmann13}, it is not expected that these conditions will hold generally for real world transportation networks.
 While some of these deficiencies could be likely remedied by a more detailed analysis we do not pursue such estimates here.
 Another interesting avenue for research is to study how well the arrival times estimates for the deterministic model (\ref{eq:main}) reflect those in stochastic versions of epidemic spread; we point the reader to \cite{jamieson20,jamieson21} for recent work in this direction.